chrisant996/clink/docs/clink.md

 )
 ```

-With syntax from preceeded section this converts into:
+With syntax from preceding section this converts into:

 ```
 parser = clink.arg.new_parser